Overnight Sensation (Hit Record): Background

+Rolling Stone critic Dave Marsh said that "..in 1974, when Carmen despaired of ever breaking through to more substantial recognition he came up with a last ditch effort called 'Hit Record (Overnight Sensation)' that painted his aspirations with perfect bluntness.
+'Overnight Sensation' is the radio that leads to Carmen's street of dreams, and in it, his vision of himself as the true inheritor of the innocence of early sixties rock is justified completely."
+Allmusic critic Mark Deming said that it "may be Carmen's most impressive creation, an epic-scale production number about the thrill of hearing your song on the radio (when Carmen sings 'I know it sounds funny/But I'm not in it for the money,' he sounds so heartfelt you almost believe the guy)."

+Reception

 Cash Box called it a "simply incredible rocker (possibly the best ever laid down by the group)" and said that "Eric Carmen's lead vocals are perfect and dynamic as can be, but the real delight here is the series of changes this track goes through."
 Record World said that the song is in a Beach Boys mold and that the "dynamic production is in total command of goosebumps and a good time feeling."

+Classic Rock History critic Brian Kachejian rated "Overnight Sensation (Hit Record)" as the Raspberries 2nd best song, saying that "this spectacular song was probably the band’s most mature work and easily their best production" and that "there’s sort of a Beach Boys 'Good Vibrations' vibe also happening here in terms of arrangement, production and harmonies."
+Music journalist Ken Sharp rated it the Raspberries' 6th best song, calling it a "jaw-dropping, mini Spectorian-Beach Boys symphony."
+Ultimate Classic Rock critic Dave Swanson rated it as the Raspberries 8th best song, saying that it is "probably the Raspberries' most adventurous record" and a "majestic slice of pop music."
+Swanson described it as "a mini-symphony packed into a five minute song" that is "overflowing with vocals, percussion, guitars, drums, saxophones, pianos, you name it."

 John Lennon, a Raspberries fan, particularly liked "Overnight Sensation" and was present for part of the recording of the Starting Over album.
 Although uncredited, he is said to have assisted with the production of the song.

 Later uses

 "Overnight Sensation" was included on the Raspberries Pop Art Live CD set from their reunion concert recording, November 26, 2004, at the House of Blues in Cleveland, Ohio, released August 18, 2017.

 Cover versions

 In 1980, Cherie & Marie Currie recorded "Overnight Sensation".
 It was included on their album, Messin' with the Boys.

 The Kevin McDermott Orchestra recorded "Overnight Sensation" for their 1994 album, "The Last Supper".